 - NEW: Talleres del español.
 This is a joint collaboration by the Department of Romance Language and Literatures at Harvard University, the Observatorio del Instituto Cervantes, and a group of dedicated educators.
 This site is the product of a series of workshops where educators prepared culturally and pedagogically sensitive learning materials for Latinx students enrolled in language courses in high school and university.

-- Activities for Hispanic Heritage Month Professor Gabriela Zapata (Texas A&M) has created three websites that provide information on the celebration of Hispanic Month and topical cultural resources such as photos, biographical information, videos.
+- Activities for Hispanic Heritage Month Every year, Professor Gabriela Zapata (Texas A&M) creates a new website that provides information on the celebration of Hispanic Heritage Month, along with topical cultural resources such as photos, biographical information, and videos.
 Each website also has classroom activities (in Spanish and English).

 - Empowering Learners of Spanish , is a collection of activities developed by Claudia Holguín Mendoza, Robert L. Davis, Julie Weise (University of Oregon) and Munia Cabal Jiménez (Western Illinois University).
 These activities, based on Critical Pedagogies, serve to introduce students to a range of concepts in sociolinguistics and critical inquiry into language ideologies.
 The activities are written in both English and Spanish, and resources are also in both languages.